Tyreece-Leishman/Tyreece-Leishman/README.md

 # 🚀 Tyreece Leishman

-**`Passionate Front-End Developer`**
+**`Aspiring Developer`**

-I'm a dedicated front-end developer with a passion for crafting seamless and visually appealing web experiences.
-From conceptualization to implementation, I take pride in building websites and web apps that not only meet but exceed user expectations.
-Constantly on the lookout for the latest technologies and frameworks to stay ahead in the ever-evolving digital landscape.
+Aspiring developer with a strong understanding of HTML, CSS, JavaScript and Python dedicated to developing fully-fledged websites and web apps, while also learning the latest technologies and frameworks.

 <p align="left">
    <a href="https://linkedin.com/in/tyreece-leishman">